philhawksworth/hawksworx.com/content/blog/data-viz-at-digital-dumbo.md

 date: 2013-05-29T00:00:00Z
 publishdate: 2013-05-29T00:00:00Z
 draft: false
-description: A quiock look at what we did with visualising R/GA's instagram usage for Digital Dumbo in Shoreditch.
+description: A quick look at what we did with visualising R/GA's instagram usage for Digital Dumbo in Shoreditch.
 tags:
   - events